apache/dolphinscheduler/docs/docs/en/guide/upgrade.md

 ### Differences of worker group (before or after version 1.3.1 of dolphinscheduler)

-The architecture of worker group is different between version before or after 1.3.1
+The architecture of worker group is different between version before version 1.3.1 until version 2.0.0

 - Before version 1.3.1(include itself) worker group can be created through UI interface.
-- Since version 1.3.1 worker group can be created by modifying the worker configuration.
+- Since version 1.3.1 and before version 2.0.0, worker group can be created by modifying the worker configuration.

-#### How Can I Do When I Upgrade from 1.3.1
+#### How Can I Do When I Upgrade from 1.3.1 to version before 2.0.0

-* Check the backup database, search records in table `t_ds_worker_group table` and mainly focus on three columns: `id, name and IP`.
+* Check the backup database, search records in table `t_ds_worker_group` table and mainly focus on three columns: `id, name and IP`.

 | id | name | ip_list    |
 | :---         |     :---:      |          ---: |